We only get to be each age once. How many will we waste trying to be something that we’re not?

 I’m also noticing a cohort of people who are about my age slip into midlife crisis.
 Typically these are people who forgot to be young when they were actually young.

-What are the things we can only do, have and be right now?
+The important question that often goes unasked is: what are the things we can only do, have and be right now?

 Midlife is when you reach the top of the ladder